 Apprenticeship is also not covered by this exemption.

 How to get an exemption when you are a student?

 As a student, you can apply for an HC2 certificate as a part of the NHS Low-Income Scheme to help cover various NHS charges, including NHS prescription charges.
 Other costs that you can get help with include:

 - The cost of eye check, contact lenses, or glasses

-- The cost of travelling to get NHS treatment
+- The cost of traveling to get NHS treatment

 Any student can apply, providing that one does not have savings, investments, or property worth more than £16000.
-In order to get an HC2 certificate, students must complete the HC1 form, which can be found on the NHS Service Business Authority website.
+To get an HC2 certificate, students must complete the HC1 form found on the NHS Service Business Authority website.

 A student who applies for an HC2 certificate will need to provide proof of all grants, loans, bursaries, and awards showing the amount of money received.
 A student loan will be treated as part of your income when an assessment for an HC2 certificate is made.
 It takes 18 days for the assessment to be completed.

 Prescription Prepayment Certificate for students